-- (e) Parent/Guardian Consent and Acknowledgement of Risk Forms Teachers/Trip Leaders planning an off-site trip are required to provide parents/guardians sufficient information about the trip to make an informed decision about its appropriateness and safety for their child.
+Parent/Guardian Consent and Acknowledgement of Risk Forms

+Teachers/Trip Leaders planning an off-site trip are required to provide parents/guardians sufficient information about the trip to make an informed decision about its appropriateness and safety for their child.
 Teachers/Trip Leaders will inform parents/guardians and students in writing of the details of the proposed activity.
-A thorough and detailed written explanation of potential risks and hazards will be outlined and students will be required to have written parental authorization (informed consent from) to participate. - (f) Supervision All supervisors must act "in loco parentis" (in place of parent), making wise and judicious decisions that are in the best interest of the students.
+A thorough and detailed written explanation of potential risks and hazards will be outlined and students will be required to have written parental authorization (informed consent from) to participate.

+Supervision - All supervisors must act "in loco parentis" (in place of parent), making wise and judicious decisions that are in the best interest of the students.
 When more than one supervisor is on an excursion, one teacher will be designated as "Head Teacher".
 The Head Teacher's responsibilities are defined as per CISVA policy.
 Field trips should, whenever possible, have a minimum of one adult supervisor for each 15 students.
 A higher supervisor/student ratio may be required depending on the nature of the trip and the age of the students.
 An adult supervisor is defined as per CISVA policy.
 All supervisors are subject to policies, guidelines, and procedures of the CISVA Board of Directors and the school, and the statutes of B.C. and Canada during the time the supervisor is responsible for students.
-This includes the time from departure to return of extended field trips. - (g) Transportation In all situations where student transportation is required, transportation provided by the school or by parent volunteer drivers is the preferred means of transportation.
+This includes the time from departure to return of extended field trips.

+Transportation - In all situations where student transportation is required, transportation provided by the school or by parent volunteer drivers is the preferred means of transportation.
 All bus travel must comply with Provincial and local regulations.
-The schools insurance policy applies to all parents and staff driving students to and from school sanctioned activities.
-Current Liability Coverage is \$10,000,000.
+Parent volunteer drives must have a minimum \$2 million liability coverage.
+The school's insurance policy applies to all parents and staff driving students to and from school sanctioned activities.
 This insurance does not apply to student drivers.
-Students may not drive other students on any school fieldtrips or school-related activity. - 6.
-School Dances Dances will be sponsored by the Student Council.
+Students may not drive other students on any school fieldtrips or school-related activity.

+School Dances- Dances may be sponsored by the Student Council.
 Tickets must be presented in order to gain entrance to the dance.
 These will be made available to students prior to the event.
 Students must enter the school on arrival and will not be allowed to loiter in the parking lot.
 Students will not be readmitted and must leave the school grounds.
-All guests must be approved by Staff and Student Council.
-Students are to provide guest names one (1) week prior to the dance.
-All guests will be expected to follow school rules and regulations including dress code.
-Students will be responsible for their guests' behaviour.
+No outside guests are permitted.
 Students are expected to dress modestly and in good taste and in keeping with the theme of the evening.
-The school has a dress code for dances and code of conduct that is distributed to students before every dance.

-- 7. Emergencies: Fire & Earthquake In the event of emergency, students are expected to follow the direction of the teachers.
+Emergencies: Fire & Earthquake - In the event of emergency, students are expected to follow the direction of the teachers and staff.
 Students will be evacuated from the building according to the Ministry of Education guidelines and attendance will be taken.
-Drills will be conducted on a regular basis. - 8.
-Fundraising - The S.T.A.
-Walkathon and Craft Fair are our annual major fundraisers.
-All students are expected to participate in both events.
-Other fundraisers (bake sales, car washes, etc.) may be conducted throughout the year.
-All fundraising activities must have the approval of the Administration.
-Students are expected to support these efforts. - 9.
-Sanctity of Life Given that we are a community of students, teachers and parents who believe in the sanctity of human life from conception onwards, we oppose the destruction of life through abortion or euthanasia.
-Any student who becomes pregnant will be supported.
+Drills will be conducted on a regular basis.